Additivemenu/spoonlee1/fullStack/javaCore2/chap2/readme.md

 [Demo: textScannerReading](UniMelb/TextFileScannerDemo.java)

-### 2.2.2 Testing for the end of a text file with Scanner
+### 2.2.2 :star: Testing for the end of a text file with Scanner
 A program that tries to read beyond the end of a file using methods of the Scanner class will cause an exception to be thrown.

 However, instead of having to rely on an exception to signal the end of a file, the Scanner class provides methods such as hasNextInt and hasNextLine.
 These methods can also be used to check that the next token to be input is a suitable element of the appropriate type.